pipauwel/IFCtoRDF/README.md

+***Note: this project is no longer actively maintained.
+For more information about IFC, please contact BuildingSMART International.***

 # IFCtoRDF
 IFCtoRDF is a set of reusable Java components that allows to parse IFC-SPF files and convert them into [RDF](https://www.w3.org/standards/techs/rdf#w3c_all) graphs.
 This library supports the conversion of ifc-spf files according to the schemas available at https://technical.buildingsmart.org/standards/ifc/ifc-schema-specifications/, namely: